abouihia/DocGit/GitDocument.md

     # Undoing Things
-	  git commit --amend  // This command takes your staging area and uses it for the commit
+	  git commit --amend  // This command takes your staging area and uses it for the commit ( en plus simple rattache ce commit au dernier commit fait juste avant)

+	  Example;
+			git commit -m 'Initial commit'
+			git add forgotten_file
+			git commit --amend

+			it’s as if the previous commit never happened, and it won’t show up in your repository history
+    # Unstaging a Staged File
+	   Scenario :  let’s say you’ve changed two files and want to commit them as two separate changes, but you accidentally type git add * and stage them both.
+How can you unstage one of the two

+	 imagine you have two files  changed
+	  file1.txt
+	  file2.txt
+	and you execute this command:
+		git add *
+		 git status   => tell you two file ready to commit  you want to commit them as two separate changes , you can by doing this: git reset HEAD file2.txt

+	# Unmodifying a Modified File
+	 git checkout file2.txt  // this remove modification that you juste made  but not committed